Tiple (Puerto Rico)

-The tiple is the smallest of the three string instruments of Puerto Rico that make up the orquesta jibara (i.e., the Cuatro, the Tiple and the Bordonua).
+The tiple is the smallest of the three string instruments of Puerto Rico that make up the orquesta jibara (i.e., the cuatro, the tiple and the bordonúa).
 According to investigations made by Jose Reyes Zamora, the tiple in Puerto Rico dates back to the 18th century.
 It is believed to have evolved from the Spanish guitarrillo.
 There was never a standard for the tiple and as a result there are many variations throughout the island of Puerto Rico.
 Most tiples have four or five strings and most tiple requintos have three strings.
 Some tiples have as many as 6 strings and as few as a single string, though these types are rare.

 The main types of tiple in Puerto Rico are: